oddstream/Loop8/readme.md

 The coins for each tile are held as bits in a number.
 Tile rotation clockwise is done by rotating the bits in the number to the right.

-The game is implemented in two files, a minimal wrapper .html file and a script .js file.
+The game is implemented in three files, a minimal wrapper .html file and a a couple of script .js files.
 All the exciting HTML is created on the fly by the script.

+The .html wrapper can take "command line" style arguments to set the size of the puzzle, or put the game into debug or design mode, for example

+    /somepath/Loop6.html?x=7&y=5&debug=1

+Tested in the uptodate versions of Chrome, Brave, Firefox and Edge.